 SWEET FERN PRODUCTIONS is the multimedia production company of Flora Lichtman and Sharon Shattuck.
-We tell unique, playful and informative science stories, often with handmade elements.
+We tell unique, playful and informative stories about science.
 We’re based in Brooklyn, New York.
 (Sweet Fern, Comptonia peregrina, is a plant that grows near the Northern shores of Lake Michigan, where Sharon grew up.)

 WHO WE ARE